 Does WaterRower Series IV Have Bluetooth?

 The WaterRower Series iV monitor does not come equipped with Bluetooth capability by default.
-The only way to get Bluetooth connectivity with a WaterRower S4 monitor is to use the ComModule which is an aftermarket WaterRower Bluetooth Hardware attachment.
+The only current way to get Bluetooth connectivity with a WaterRower S4 monitor is to use the ComModule which is an aftermarket WaterRower Bluetooth Hardware attachment.

 ComModule vs SmartRow